mrmilu/flutter.base/README.md

 - App icons configured
 - Routing (Go Router)
 - State management with [Bloc](https://bloclibrary.dev/)
-- DotEnv and Flutter Config (for env variables on native code)
+- DotEnv (for env variables on native code)

 The following index has a summary of configuration, common errors and how to solve them for each of the features this base project has: